REOSC/reosc-node/README.md

 - Minimal memory and storage footprint
 - Synchronise in hours, not days with Warp Sync
 - Modular for light integration into your service or product
-- Designed for scalable BFT - DPOS consensus blockchain platform with millions of transactions per second support
-- Smart contract / Decentralized application platform powered by Web Assembly & EVM
-- Designed for Inter Blockchain Communication (IBC) with EOSIO platfotm
-- Designed for Decentralized Ethereum side-chain bridge

 ## Technical Overview

-REOSC Node's goal is to be the fastest, lightest, and most secure REOSC client.
-We are developing REOSC using the sophisticated and cutting-edge **Rust programming language**.
-REOSC Node is licensed under the GPLv3 and can be used for all your REOSC needs.
+Parity Ethereum's goal is to be the fastest, lightest, and most secure Ethereum client.
+We are developing Parity Ethereum using the sophisticated and cutting-edge **Rust programming language**.
+Parity Ethereum is licensed under the GPLv3 and can be used for all your Ethereum needs.

-By default, REOSC Node runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
+By default, Parity Ethereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into problems while using REOSC Node, check out the [wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/REOSC/reosc-eosc/issues/new), or hop on our [Discord](https://discord.gg/CDQk9RR) chat room to ask a question.
+If you run into problems while using Parity Ethereum, check out the [wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/paritytech/parity-ethereum/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).

+Parity Ethereum's current beta-release is 2.1.
+You can download it at [the releases page](https://github.com/paritytech/parity-ethereum/releases) or follow the instructions below to build from source.
+Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ## Build Dependencies

-REOSC Node requires **Rust version 1.30.x** to build.
+Parity Ethereum requires **Rust version 1.29.x** to build.

 We recommend installing Rust through [rustup](https://www.rustup.rs/).
 If you don't already have `rustup`, you can install it like this: